rollbar/blog/source/_posts/2013-05-06-rules-engine-for-notifications-campfire-hipchat-jira-trello.markdown

 ## Migration for existing customers

 We've migrated existing customers' settings to the new system, but there were a few aspects that didn't map very well (i.e. per-user-per-project settings).
-We hope the new system will work better more most use-cases, but let us know if there's something you are having trouble setting up.
+We hope the new system is easier to use for most use-cases and still workable for complex setups, but let us know if there's something you are having trouble doing.

 ## Questions?
 Feedback?